Karanchaudhary350/ATM-Simulator-System/README.md

 Special thanks to all contributors and developers who have helped build and improve the ATM Simulator System.

-# Contributors-Readme

-This is an example of contributors-readme-action as it can't be utilized in master, because of the demonstration it will be overwritten.

 ## Contributors

 <!-- readme: contributors -start -->